HirokiHamaguchi/qnlab/doc/study/combined_output.md

 <details>
 <summary>Proof</summary>

-From the Wolfe condition \eqref{eq:wolfe-2}, we have
+From the Wolfe condition, we have

 $$
 \begin{equation*}